 RADIO INTERVIEW – 2CC – Afternoons with Leon Delaney

-SUBJECT: GP shortages and the Senate Inquiry
+SUBJECT: GP Senate Inquiry

 KRISTY MCBAIN, MEMBER FOR EDEN-MONARO: Good afternoon, Leon.